uvarc/rc-learning/content/notes/minimal-containers/index.md

     </details>

-This exercise illustrates that it is easier to build a minimal container with a static binary.
+This exercise illustrates that it is easier to build a minimal container of a static binary.

 ### Exercise: Linking against LibTorch
 LibTorch is the C++ frontend of PyTorch.
 This exericse is based on the ["Writing a Basic Application"](https://pytorch.org/tutorials/advanced/cpp_frontend.html#writing-a-basic-application) section of the PyTorch tutorial.